connext/xapp-starter/README.md

 - Source.sol
 - Target.sol

-## Permissioned
+## Authenticated

-Like unpermissioned, call a target contract with arbitrary calldata on the Receiving Chain.
-Except, the target function is permissioned which means the contract owner must make sure to check the origin in order to uphold permissioning requirements.
+Like unauthenticated, call a target contract with arbitrary calldata on the Receiving Chain.
+Except, the target function is authenticated which means the contract owner must make sure to check the origin in order to uphold authentication requirements.

 Example use cases:
 - Hold a governance vote on Sending Chain and execute the outcome of it on the Receiving Chain (and other DAO operations)